davidohana/kofiko-kotlin/README.md

     or `prefix` and `sectionToOptionSeparator` for `EnvConfigProvider` that will define how to resolve config options in env keys (`$prefix_$section_$option`).

-    You can also use the `addFiles(filename1, filename2)` extension function which adds an appropriate ConfigParser according to extension of the specified filename.
-It is also possible to specify a filename without extension, which will look for a filename with any supported extension.
+    You can also use the `addFiles(vararg filenames: String)` extension function which adds an appropriate ConfigParser according to extension of the specified filenames.
+It is also possible to specify a filename without extension, which will look for an existing filename with any supported extension.
     For example: `settings.addFiles("sample_config")` will look for
     sample_config.json, sample_config.ini, sample_config.env, sample_config.properties.